JMagic-Learner/ProReadMe-Gen/Develop/README.md

-# VEREX
+# ProReadGen
         # Description
-        Hello, my name is JASON.
-This application is called VEREX.
+        Hello, my name is Jason Ma.
+This application is called ProReadGen.

-       ADSHI HI
+       Trying to complete homework

-       ashadsssssssssssssssssssssssssss
+       Autogenerates a readme

-       AHSdjhsjk hdjkahdjklashdjkaghdjkagd;k a
+       step by step trial and error

         ## Table of Contents
         If your README is long, add a table of contents to make it easy for users to find what they need.